biagioT/jpa-search-helper/README.md

 ### Description
 Adapted from [jpa-search-helper](https://github.com/biagioT/jpa-search-helper).
-We essentially took the idea but it was not general enough for our use case.
-So we needed to rewrite most of it.
+We liked the idea, but it was not general enough for our use case, so we needed to rewrite most of it.
 Filter is changed to JSON expression format:

 ```json